mac-comp127/maps-reading/index.md

 <!-- - `public static void tulostaArvotJosAvaimessa(HashMap<String, String> hajautustaulu, String merkkijono)`, joka tulostaa parametrina annetun hajautustaulun ne arvot, joihin liittyvät avaimet sisältävät parametrina annetun merkkijonon. -->
  -  `public static void printKeys(HashMap<String,String> hashmap)`, prints all the keys in the hashmap given as a parameter.
- -  `public static void printKeysWhere(HashMap<String,String> hashmap, String text)` prints the keys in the hashmap given as a parameter, which contain the string given as a parameter.
+ -  `public static void printKeysWhere(HashMap<String,String> hashmap, String text)` prints the keys in the hashmap given as a parameter which contain the string given as a parameter.
- - `public static void printValuesOfKeysWhere(HashMap<String,String> hashmap, String text)`, prints the values in the given hashmap whichs keys contain the given string.
+ - `public static void printValuesOfKeysWhere(HashMap<String,String> hashmap, String text)`, prints the values in the given hashmap whose keys contain the given string.

 <!-- Esimerkki luokkametodien käytöstä: -->
 Example of using the class methods: